snowplow/advanced-analytics-web-accelerator/content/_index.md

 Welcome to the Advanced Analytics for Web accelerator.
 Once finished, you will be able to build a deeper understanding of customer behavior on your website and use your data to influence business decisions.

-In this guide you'll learn how to:
+You'll learn to:

 * Set up Snowplow Tracking and Enrichment **(Optional)**
 * Model and Visualise Snowplow data using dbt and Streamlit

-If you do not have a Snowplow pipeline or a web app to implement tracking, you can skip straight to the [**modelling step**](modelling/index.html) to understand how Snowplow data can be used for Advanced Analytics.
+If you do not have a Snowplow pipeline or a web app to implement tracking, you can skip straight to the [**modelling step**](modelling/index.html) to understand how Snowplow data can be used for Advanced Analytics for web data.

 ***